realyze/battleship/README.md

 B's board (`:state` field of the `Cell` record).
 Displaying two boards for user can be done in a straightforward manner by the application using the API.

 We're using numeric indexes for the boards.
-It's easier and the code it cleaner.
+It's easier and it makes the code a bit cleaner.
 The letter-to-number mapping should be implemented by the Battleship game application using the API.

 ### Modules